Syslogine/syslogine/docs/linux/arch/index.md

   - "arch wiki"
   - "systemd arch"
   - "arch linux server"
-slug: arch-guide
+slug: /linux/arch
 ---

-# Arch Linux Administration
+# Arch Linux

 Arch Linux is a lightweight and flexible Linux distribution that follows the KISS (Keep It Simple, Stupid) principle.
 With its rolling release model and powerful package manager, Arch provides cutting-edge software and complete control over your system.